 Japanese Aralia, Glossy-Leaf Paper Plant, Etc.

 Fatsia japonica (Thunb.)
 Decne. & Planch. is the correct and accepted scientific name for this species of Fatsia.
-It was first described as Aralia japonica by Carl Peter Thunberg in Nova Acta Regiae Societatis Scientiarum Upsaliensis in 1780.
-The name was later changed to Fatsia japonica and was described as such by Joseph Decaisne and Jules Émile Planchon in Revue Horticole in 1854.
+The genus and species were both named and described as such by Joseph Decaisne and Jules Émile Planchon in Revue Horticole in 1854.
+It was first named and described as Aralia japonica by Carl Peter Thunberg in Nova Acta Regiae Societatis Scientiarum Upsaliensis in 1780.

 Fatsia japonica can get quite tall (10-12′ ++), so I had to thin it out from time to time.
 According to Dave’s Garden, this shrub is hardy in USDA zones 7a-10b, which is down to ZERO.
 However, this plant is frost sensitive and many websites say it is only cold hardy down to 10 degrees and needs to be protected from frost.
 It will grow as a houseplant and normally won’t grow over 6′ tall indoors and it seldom if ever will flower.

 I really liked this plant even though it could get a little crazy.
 I learned how to trim it properly by just removing some of the newer growth.
 Well, that’s the way I did it anyway.
 There are other ways to do it as explained HERE.
 Dead parts need to be removed to keep it looking neat and tidy.

 Origin: Japan, Korea, Nansi-shoto

 Size: 6-16’ tall x 6-16’ wide

 Light: Part shade to full shade

 Soil: Well-drained soil where hardy.